hkckwan/hkckwan.github.io/README.md

 ![How to create a post](/assets/230110_Add_New_Post.md)

-Don't forget to Commit your work by entering a short description and clicking on the green Commit button.
+Don't forget to Commit your work by entering a short description and clicking on the green *Commit Changes* button.
 You are done!
 Give GitHub a few seconds to update your site, then check on ```YourUserName.github.io``` to see your website and open the post.

 Another approach is to have a look at my site [mibrs](https://github.com/mibrs/mibrs.github.io), the repository is using the same theme.
 Check the posts and assets there, copy and paste content as you please and then start to modify your own site as you like.
 I left some content from the Minima theme there (readme.md for the repository) as well as a post about Markdown.
 You can always look "behind the scene" as the repository is public and with editing or RAW you see the source code.